92EvanC/Alice_Network_Analysis/README.md

 # Alice_Network_Analysis
-Network_Analysis of the main character in alice in wonder land
+Network_Analysis of the main character in Alice in Wonderland

 ## First heading